compserv/hivemind/README.md

 Hivemind was made using jQuery, Vue.js, Moment.js, Skeleton, clipboard.js, and Hint.css.

-Hivemind was originally developed by [Allen Guo][allen-guo] but is now maintained by [HKN's Compserv committee][hkn-compserv].
+Hivemind was originally developed by [Allen Guo][allen-guo] and is now maintained by [HKN's Compserv committee][hkn-compserv].